Abhinav271828/AAD-Project_2020114001/DivAndConq/Mergesort/README.md

 Both have been implemented in the file.
 They both make use of the same `merge` function.

 ## Running
-To run one of the algorithms, uncomment (remove the two hyphens and the space preceding) the corresponding line in the `main` function, save the file, and recompile.
+To run one of the functions, uncomment (remove the two hyphens and the space preceding) the corresponding line in the `main` function, save the file, and recompile.
 When running, pass the list (enclosed in quotes) as a command-line argument.
 ```
 > ./mergesort "[3,1,4,1,5,9]"
 > [1,1,3,4,5,9]